Jackson-Elias/Viral-interactive-stream/README.md

 ## Viewers & Subscribers

-- Both numbers drift naturally over time rather than jumping around.
+- Both numbers drift naturally over time linked to the location.
 - **Viewers** ease toward an "attractor" value — each location has its own default, shown and editable live in the control panel.
 Mood affects the drift too (Hype/Cool/Fighting pull it up, Sad/RIP/Scared/Panicked/Boring pull it down).
-- **Subscribers** never decrease — the attractor only ever ratchets upward, though the actual displayed number wobbles gently around it rather than sitting frozen.
+- **Subscribers** never decrease — the attractor only ever ratchets upward, though the actual displayed number wobbles gently around it.
 You can also type an exact subscriber count directly if you need to set a specific number.
 - The little spinner arrows step Viewers by 100 and Subs by 1,000.

 ## Other controls